10.2.4. #pragma and #ifndef: Actor 2

 }

-The program demonstrates our operational rule of thumb or mantra: whenever we use a class name, we include the corresponding header file - even if some of the inclusions are superfluous.
+The program demonstrates our operational rule of thumb or mantra: whenever we use a class name, we include the corresponding header file - even if some inclusions are superfluous.
 Including Person.h and Actor.h is superfluous because Star.h incorporates all three class specifications into the program.
 Nevertheless, making our classes sufficiently robust so that multiple inclusions don't cause compiler errors makes them easier for application programmers.
-Following this practice, it's also easy to see how a program might include a class specification more than once.
+Following this practice, it's easy to see how a program might include a class specification more than once.

 Header Files Summary